mattlean/lean-js-app-starter/docs/developing/package-management.md

 rm -rf node_modules
 ```

+Then reinstall all of your project's dependencies.

-Then install a brand new `node_modules` directory using the [`npm ci` command](https://docs.npmjs.com/cli/v10/commands/npm-ci):
+Alternatively, you can remove the existing `node_modules` directory and create a brand new one using a single command called [`npm ci`](https://docs.npmjs.com/cli/v10/commands/npm-ci):

 ```console
 npm ci
 ```

-This command acts similarly to running [`npm install` without passing in any arguments](https://docs.npmjs.com/cli/v10/commands/npm-install#description) except it will not perform any changes to [`package-lock.json`](https://docs.npmjs.com/cli/v10/configuring-npm/package-lock-json).

 #### How do I figure out which packages are dependent on a specific package?